-In October 2017, the Center on Aging and Disability Policy at Mount Saint Mary College was awarded a 3-year grant by the New York State Developmental Disabilities Planning Council (NYS DDPC) to provide Mindfulness-Based Stress Reduction (MBSR) training to family members who are providing care to individuals with intellectual and developmental disabilities (IDD).
+In October 2017, the Center on Aging and DIS-Ability Policy (CADP) at Mount Saint Mary College was awarded a three-year grant by the New York State Developmental Disabilities Planning Council (NYS DDPC) to develop Mindfulness-Based Stress-Reduction (MBSR) training for family members providing care to individuals with intellectual and developmental disabilities (IDD).
 Training was provided to the CADP Steering Committee by staff at the Vanderbilt Kennedy Center for Excellence in Developmental Disabilities (UCEDD) at Vanderbilt University.

 As a result of this funding, the ProActive Caring program, a team of caregivers, faculty, staff, and independent contractors affiliated with the CADP; individual practitioners; and staff, advocates and self-advocates of community-based agencies throughout New York State, was developed.
 Over the course of the initial grant, the ProActive Caring e-Manual (a self-paced manual to provide caregiver support) was developed in collaboration with Mindy Scirri, Ph.D., and Theresa Drum of Parent Network of Western New York (PNWNY).
 In addition, the ProActive Caring Program developed tools and resources to facilitate online and home-based learning — e.g., the ProActive Caring School Exchange, the ProActive Caring YouTube Channel, the ProActive Caring Facebook page, and the ProActive Caring Digital Resource Center (PCDRC).